Mistakes that starting clothing brands often make

 Starting a clothing line is exciting and creative, but also a business decision.
-Because we at Atelier Jungles speak to many starters, we see the same mistakes recurring.
-In this blog, we share them so that you don't have to make them.
+Since we at Atelier Jungles speak to many starters, we see the same mistakes recurring.
+In this blog, we share them so you don't have to make them.

 In this article, we discuss among other things: